JakeTheRealOne/LineDotDot/README.md

+# About the application
+This is a Qt application that is litteraly a digital telegraph. (conversion and transmission of morse messages)

 # Important message
 The Windows application is not yet available, It is very unstable and major issues need to be fixed.
 Coming soon...
 # Features